 And Estadio Azteca is well-known to American fans because it has hosted a number of NFL games as part of the league’s International Series.
 The venue was the host of the first NFL regular-season game played outside the United States when the 49ers and Cardinals clashed in Mexico City in 2005.

 While the NFL International Series will continue to include Mexico City in the future, another event is coming soon that will appeal to American and international fans: The World Cup is returning, with games scheduled for Estadio Azteca in 2026.
+As such, the stadium is undergoing a series of renovations and as a result will not host an NFL game during the 2023 season.

 No matter what’s going on at Estadio Azteca, the building is well worth a visit and a spot on the itinerary when visiting Mexico City, one of North American’s most fascinating cities.